helloRupa/redux-lesson/README.md

     - Update the component to use the props you just added (keys from mapStateToProps and mapDispatchToProps)
     - Export the connected component

-## myConnect()
+## my_react_redux
-If you'd like to see how connect() might work under the hood, check out the my_connect folder.
+If you'd like to see how connect() and Provider might work under the hood, check out the my_react_redux folder.

-In App.js, you'll need to uncomment the TestMyConnect code to see it on the page.
+In index.js, you'll need to comment out the importing and rendering of App, and comment in the importing and rendering of MyReactRedux.